 Students may complete the entire Honors Program, or simply take a few Honors courses and contracts.
 (Transfer Agreements are only available to students who complete the entire program.)

 Honors Program Admission Requirements

-Students who wish to enter the Honors Program shall:
+Students who wish to enter the Honors Program must meet both of the following two requirements: